Fresh Air: Andrew Yang’s 2020 Democratic Candidacy

 Despite graduating from Columbia Law School, Yang spent little time practicing.
-Following this stint, he was hired as vice president of a software start-up called MMF Systems, and later joined a small test preparation company, Manhattan Prep, where he would become CEO.
+Following this stint, he was hired as vice president of a software start-up called MMF Systems.
+Later he would join Manhattan Prep, a modest test preparation company, where he would become CEO.
 In his time with Manhattan Prep, the company expanded from five to 69 locations until acquired by Kaplan in 2009.

-Following the acquisition, Yang created a non-profit fellowship, Venture for America, with the goal of distributing talent around the country and incentivizing entrepreneurship for economic growth.
+Following the acquisition, Yang created a non-profit fellowship Venture for America with the goal of distributing entrepreneurial talent around the country to incentivize economic growth.
 Starting with a budget of $200,000 and operating in five cities in 2011, the organization grew to a $6 million annual operating budget, spanning 20 cities by 2017.

-To remove all ambiguity: Andrew Yang created a non-profit to fix an economy unfit to deal with modern hurdles by empowering young people to create jobs.
+To re-phrase: Andrew Yang created a non-profit to uplift an economy struggling to deal with modern hurdles by empowering young people to create jobs.
 That should be on your checklist of desirable qualities for the next president.

 “The Freedom Dividend”